 ConceptHash showed that parts can be encoded separately — but can we also generate by parts?
 PartCraft answers yes: entropy-based attention losses steer cross-attention so each part token controls its own spatial region, enabling compositional image generation from part-level descriptions.

-Addressed fundamental hashing challenges: SDC solved similarity collapse in unsupervised hashing via Wasserstein-calibrated distributions; FIRe unified benchmarking; ConceptHash made codes interpretable — each sub-code attends to a discoverable visual part, turning hash bits into semantic concepts.
+ConceptHash made hash codes interpretable — each sub-code attends to a discoverable visual part, turning hash bits into semantic concepts.
+The first sign that compact representations could capture meaningful structure, not just similarity.

 Deep Hashing for Image Retrieval

 The orthogonal binary codes used in watermarking map directly to hashing — both need compact codes with maximum Hamming separation.
-DPN introduced central similarity with orthogonal class centres; OrthoHash distilled it to a single cosine objective, proving the codebook alone drives retrieval performance.
+DPN introduced central similarity with orthogonal class centres; OrthoHash distilled it to a single cosine objective; SDC solved similarity collapse via Wasserstein-calibrated distributions; and FIRe unified benchmarking across the field.

 Watermarking DNN Outputs